markjgardner/aks-multi-cluster-management/README.md

     --audiences "api://AzureADTokenExchange"
 ```

-In order for ASO to use workload identity for resource management, it needs to know the subscription, tenant and clientID to use.
+In order for ASO to use the workload identity for resource management, it needs to know the subscription, tenant and clientID to use.
 We will store those in the cluster as a secret which we can reference in the ASO deployment.
 ```bash
 az aks get-credenitals -g $CONTROLPLANE_GROUP -n $ASO_CLUSTER --overwrite-existing kubectl create secret generic aso-identity -n cluster-config --from-literal=values.yaml="